turnerdylan/SpaceBearsFA19/Process/README.md

 ## Final Project for Team Space Bears in ATLS4040: Game Development

  ---
+ **Instruments and Story 11/7/19**

+ 1. Time Trumpet
+ A directional beam that freezes an object or world item in place for a set duration after which the object unfreezes and is affected by physics again.
+Can freeze multiple objects at a time.

+ 2. Size Saxophone
+ A directional beam that doubles or halves the size of an object or world item.
+Can freeze multiple objects at a time.

+ 3. Force Flexaton
+ A directional beam that pushes or pulls objets and world items in a straight line between the objects position and the Flexaton.
+Like a tractor beam and mass dependant.

+ Story!
+ This three bear band is headed to the biggest jam fest this side of the milky way when their space bus crashes!
+Help repair the ship in time with your trusty instruments and get to that music festival!

+ ---
  **Characters!
 11/5/19**

 Since we are team Space Bears, our multi-player cooperative puzzle game has four characters who are various bears.
 Big surprise.
 The crew consists of: